-PMI is a type of insurance that protects the lender in the event you borrow money but eventually default on your payments.
+PMI is a type of insurance that protects the lender in the event you borrow money but eventually default on your monthly payments.
 Although PMI isn’t designed to protect you, you’re the one who pays for this insurance when it comes to conventional financing.
 The monthly insurance premium is usually added to your mortgage payment.

 You could potentially save a lot by securing a conventional mortgage with no PMI for your rental property.
 PMI adds an average fee of 0.5% and 1% of your loan amount per year.
 So, on a 250,000 rental property, you might pay an extra $2,500 per year — potentially adding $208 to your monthly mortgage payment.
-Providing a 20% downpayment (as is the norm with many rental property loans) would likely help you avoid the extra cost of mortgage insurance.
+Providing a 20% down payment (as is the norm with many rental property loans) would likely help you avoid the extra cost of mortgage insurance.

-Funding Options for Rental Property Loans
+The Best Rental Property Loans

-Below are three types of loans for non-owner occupied real estate loans to consider.
+Below are three types of loans for non-owner-occupied real estate loans to consider.

-Conventional loans, also called conforming loans, are mortgages that are guaranteed by a government-sponsored enterprise (GSE) — namely Fannie Mae or Freddie Mac.
+Conventional loans, also called conforming loans, are mortgages that are guaranteed by a government-sponsored enterprise (GSE)—namely Fannie Mae or Freddie Mac.
 Conventional loans often feature the lowest interest rates and fees available when you want to finance an investment property that you don’t plan to live in personally.

-Another way to potentially secure financing as a real estate investor is to consider cross collateralization.
+Another way to potentially secure financing as a real estate investor is to consider cross-collateralization.
 If you want to take out multiple rental property loans at once, a cross-collateralized blanket mortgage might help.